 3. Use Antimicrobial Surfaces in Place of Traditional Surfaces

-Metals such as copper and silver are a great microbicidal material.
-When placed on objects in patient rooms such as bedrails, overbed tables, IV poles, chair arms, nurse call buttons, and much more they help to lower HAIs by 58%.
-Organosilane and light-activated chemicals can create easy to clean mircobicidal surfaces.
+Metals such as copper and silver are great microbicidal materials.
+When placed on objects in inpatient rooms such as bedrails, overbed tables, IV poles, chair arms, nurse call buttons, and much more they help to lower HAIs by 58%.
+Organosilane and light-activated chemicals can create easy to clean microbicidal surfaces.
 Materials with Sharklet pattern or liquid glass reduce deposition and improve cleanability.

 4. Try New Technology

 Another route to consider is using UV technology.
 UV light can be utilized to disinfect everything from rooms to mobile devices.
-It is chemical free and very effective for disinfection.
-Using light removes the need for harmful chemical making disinfection easy and mess free.
+It is chemical-free and very effective for disinfection.
+Using light removes the need for harmful chemicals making disinfection easy and mess-free.